coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 -   *Bronze Dragon Orb: Scrying* (Will DC 18 negates).
 -   *Copper Dragon Orb: Suggestion* (Will DC 17 negates).
--   *Gold Dragon Orb:* The owner of the gold *Orb* can call upon any power possessed by one of the other *Orbs*---including the *dominate* and breath weapon abilities but not AC, save bonuses, or breath weapon immunity---but can only use an individual
+-   *Gold Dragon Orb:* The owner of the gold *Orb* can call upon any power possessed by one of the other *Orbs*—including the *dominate* and breath weapon abilities but not AC, save bonuses, or breath weapon immunity—but can only use an individual

 power once per day.
 She can use *dominate* on any other possessor of an *Orb* within 1 mile (Will DC 23 negates).